Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Bibliography Example:

 If you refer to a work in your paper, either by directly quoting, paraphrasing, or by referring to main ideas, you will need to include a note.
 Footnotes are listed at the bottom of the page, while endnotes are listed together at the end of the paper.
 Notes follow the same general order as a bibliography entry, but components are usually separated by commas, and the director's name is listed in normal order.
-Film date and disc publication information is placed in parentheses, and the format is listed last.
+Film date and production companies are placed in parentheses, and the format is listed last.

 Note Example:

-Films on Demand videos often has limited information available about its videos.
-Look for a producer to serve as the author or creator.
+Films on Demand videos often have limited information available.
+If there is no director listed, look for a producer.
 The title is listed above the embedded video.

 Bibliography Example: